Sousastep/SousaFX-docs/docs/content/purchase.rst

 Purchase
 ========

 SousaFX has a 30-day evaluation period, after which a closeable popup will appear when SousaFX is launched, directing you to purchase a license.
 Purchasing a SousaFX license supports further development and unlocks a :ref:`prestige system <Prestige System>` that tracks how many hours you've used SousaFX for.
-Be sure to :ref:`read the End User License Agreement. <End User License Agreement For SousaFX>`.
+Be sure to :ref:`read the End User License Agreement <End User License Agreement For SousaFX>`.

 A commercial license is $225 and a discounted license is $60.